 I'm Sceptical of Expensive Hair Dryers, But Dyson's Might Actually Be Worth It

 I have a confession: hair dryers do not excite me.
 Not in the slightest.
 In a world overflowing with new beauty products and game-changing skincare, even the best hair dryers don't enthrall me one bit—and I'm a beauty editor.
 When the time comes to buy a new hair dryer, it feels like a buzzkill to part with my hard-earned money on something that, let's be honest, is a bit of a chore in my beauty routine.
 I practically procrastinate with my hair wrapped in a towel for as long as possible before drying my long and thick lengths, because it's both time-consuming and boring.
-If I didn't live in the UK, I'd be inclined to let my hair air dry year-round.
+If I didn't live in the UK, I'd be inclined to let my hair air dry or simply use a hot brush year-round.

-Dyson Supersonic Hair Dryer Features
+Shop the Dyson Supersonic Hair Dryer:

-Dyson Supersonic Hair Dryer Attachments
+Dyson Supersonic Hair Dryer Attachments:

 dyson-supersonic-hair-dryer-281308-1704279892006-image